-See the department's Income Tax Ruling, ITR 96-1, for more information about railroad retirement benefits at www.azdor.gov and click on Legal Research and then click on Rulings.
+See the department's Income Tax Ruling, ITR 96-1, for more information about railroad retirement benefits.

 Line C22 - Recalculated Arizona Depreciation

 Enter the total amount of depreciation allowable pursuant to IRC § 167(a) for the taxable year calculated as if you had elected not to claim bonus depreciation for eligible properties for federal purposes.